araskazemi/greenhouse/Identity_Binding.md

 ### 2023-06-07 (draft)

-This document contains information about the binding process when an eIDAS identity is bound to a record in the Swedish population register.
+This document contains information about the binding process when an eIDAS identity is linked to a record in the Swedish population register.

 ---